Imaginative play rolled into sight words activity: an unusually clever way to make what was once dull, suddenly burst with potential.

 I certainly won't take grocery shopping with my kids for granted again, once I get to do it.
 Just remind me I said that when one of them has an epic meltdown in the middle of the store.

-Are you looking for another playful Sight Words Activity?
+Looking for Another Creative Sight Words Activity?

 I've collected 13 of my favorite, highly engaging sight word activities perfect for kindergarten through second grade.
 So how do you teach sight words?
 Toss the flashcards and pick out an imaginative activity (or two, or three!)
 You won't be disappointed when sight words are no longer a chore!